 4. Fatebenefratelli Hospital

 Tiber Island had been a center of medical activities in the Middle Ages when the temple of Aesculapius had destroyed.
 Revered monks served this place and as the popularity of the site, where these activities took place, increased, a small hospital was established here with the name: Fatebenefratello Hospital.

-Built even before 18th and 19th centuries, the St. Bartholomew Church occupies the square end on the other half of the Island.
+Built even before the 18th and 19th centuries, the St. Bartholomew Church occupies the square end on the other half of the Island.
 It is said that it was built on the ruins of the temple of Aesculapius and the pillar in the center faces the church much like an ancient cross-pillar that had substituted the obelisk of the temple.

-It is the tale of Middle Ages when the Pierleoni family constructed a house in the very center of the Island.
+It is the tale of the Middle Ages when the Pierleoni family constructed a house in the very center of the Island.
 Only the tower of the house still remains and I was hell spooked by the small head of a woman which dangles on the side of it.

-Right opposite to the spook house, I saw St. John Calybite’s Church.
+Right opposite the spook house, I saw St. John Calybite’s Church.
 There’s a prodigy associated with this church also and one can see a copy of it.
-It is basically an image of the 1200s called Madonna of the Lantern and is credited with miraculously keeping a lantern beside it burning even when it was partially submerged in the flood waters in 1557.
+It is basically an image of the 1200s called Madonna of the Lantern and is credited with miraculously keeping a lantern beside it burning even when it was partially submerged in flood waters in 1557.

 Rome and the Vatican are packed with places to see and history to marvel at.
-If you’re going to stay there for a few days only, it’s very impossible to squeeze and see everything you want to see.
-This Rome & Vatican Pass will let you see the places you’ve been dying to visit and known of from the pages of history books.
+If you’re going to stay there for a few days only, it’s very impossible to squeeze everything you want to see.
+So, it is wise to do the Hop-on and Hop-Off Bus Pass for 24, 48, and 72 hours!
+This will save you time and you’ll see the places you’ve been dying to visit and have known of from the pages of history books.